 Working from home is like fighting with a double-edged sword, you can either be super productive or end up accomplishing nothing at the end of the day.
 Working from home makes you your own boss.
 There is no one to correct your mistakes or poke you when you’re being unproductive, except for yourself.

 So, it is better to plan your weekly tasks before kicking things off.
-There are different tools that can help you in aligning your tasks with respect to the OKRs and goals set by your company.
+There are different tools such as WeekPlan, that can help you in aligning your tasks with respect to the OKRs and goals set by your company.
 Through these tools, you can track your progress and direction you’re headed.
 These tools can help you streamline task priorities and focus on HITs (High Impact Tasks) to use your time more productively.

 Add a Little Life to Work